 ‘Syphon Filter: The Omega Strain’, while ambitious in design, is, at best, a mediocre game since its release in 2004, due to the lack of an online mode, frustrating trial-and-error gameplay, and a story that has the unenviable task of extending a series that ended perfectly at the end of the previous installment.
 However, it does have one segment at the end that makes the game worth playing: The player character fighting side by side with series hero Gabe Logan.

-That is, until the final level.
+Then I played the final level.

 I was fighting side by side with my favorite videogame character, and to this day it remains one of my favorite videogaming moments.